 Which WiFi Router Is Best For Me

 If you're looking into cutting cable and streaming media?
 A good router is a must for best picture quality and fast menu navigating.
-In the following guide we will tell you all you need to know about routers and how they work.
+In the following guide we will tell you all you need to know about how to choose a wireless router?.
 We will go through each function of a router and give you more than enough information to help you decide "Which WiFi Router is Best For Me".

 What we will cover